ustbhuangyi/vue-analysis/doc/components/async-component.md

   const baseCtor = context.$options._base

-  if (isObject(Ctor)) {
+  // plain options object: turn it into a constructor if (isObject(Ctor)) {
     Ctor = baseCtor.extend(Ctor)
   }

+  // ...

+  // async component
   let asyncFactory
   if (isUndef(Ctor.cid)) {
     asyncFactory = Ctor
     Ctor = resolveAsyncComponent(asyncFactory, baseCtor, context)
     if (Ctor === undefined) {
-      return createAsyncPlaceholder(
+      // return a placeholder node for async component, which is rendered
+      // as a comment node but preserves all the raw information for the node.
+      // the information will be used for async server-rendering and hydration. return createAsyncPlaceholder(
         asyncFactory,
         data,